 LPP Executive Committee

-Susan Martin is LPP’s inaugural Chief Executive, having previously held the role of LPFA Chief Executive since December 2013.
+Susan Martin is LPP Chief Executive.
+Previously she held the role of LPFA Chief Executive from December 2013.
 Prior to this she was Deputy Chief Executive (2011) and Acting Chief Executive (August 2013) having joined the LPFA in April 2007 as Director of Organisational Development.
 She has over 30 years of experience across all sectors in pensions, partnerships, mergers, acquisitions, organisational change and business development.

 Before joining LPP, Jacqui spent four years as LPFA’s Head of HR.
-Her experience covers the breath of HR activities including recruitment, learning and development, reward, organisational design and engagement.
+Her experience covers the breadth of HR activities including recruitment, learning and development, reward, organisational design and engagement.

 As a graduate member of the Institute of Personnel and Development and a Chartered Fellow of the CIPD, her HR career spans over 30 years with a brief spell in manufacturing and IT before specialising in financial services and particularly wealth management.
 She has managed a range of HR change programmes, including mergers and acquisitions, outsourcing, insourcing, investment start-up organisations and TUPE activities.